opendevstack/ods-project-quickstarters/boilerplates/fe-react/README.md

 React quickstarter project

+For pull requests and discussion regarding direction, please pull in @velcrin, @m-apsolon

 ## Purpose of this quickstarter

 This quickstarter generates a React project for developing web pages using [Create React App](https://facebook.github.io/create-react-app/).